Brano Miljuš

-Branko "Brano" Miljuš is a Serbian politician and academic from Bosnia-Herzegovina.
+Brano Miljuš (born 15 January 1950 in Sanski Most, SR BiH, SFR Yugoslavia) is a Serbian politician and academic from Bosnia-Herzegovina.

 Former high-ranking official of the Yugoslav Communist League' (SKJ) Bosnia-Herzegovina branch, he was most recently a member of Alliance of Independent Social Democrats (SNSD).

 In early 1999, he became the Prime Minister elect of Republika Srpska, Serbian entity in Bosnia-Herzegovina.